Sunday Herald

 The Sunday Herald was a Scottish Sunday newspaper, published between 7 February 1999 and 2 September 2018.
 Originally a broadsheet, it was published in compact format from 20 November 2005.
 The paper was known for having combined a centre-left stance with support for Scottish devolution, and later Scottish independence.
 The last edition of the newspaper was published on 2 September 2018 and it was replaced with Sunday editions of The Herald and The National.

 Circulation

 In July 2012, the newspapers' publishers classified the Sunday Herald as a regional instead of a national title.

 Between July and December 2013, the Sunday Herald sold an average of 23,907 copies, down 7.5% on the 12 months previous.
 After declaring support for Scottish independence, The Sunday Herald received a huge increase in sales, with circulation in September 2014 up 111% year on year.

-By 2017 circulation had fallen to 18,387 and in August 2018 staff were told they would now be expected to work on the Glasgow Herald too, with the potential for the two titles to be combined at some point in the future.
+By 2017 circulation had fallen to 18,387 and in August 2018 staff were told they would now be expected to work on the Herald too, with the potential for the two titles to be combined at some point in the future.